-*
+*It is preferred that 4 hours of control room observations and 4 hours of training observations are performed every calendar quarter.

 **Some sites have more than one licensed operator requalification training program due to different reactor technologies at the same site (e.g, Arkansas Nuclear One, Millstone).
 For each training program at a site, the examination shall be collected annually and a requalification program inspection shall be performed biennially.